owncloud/web/docs/extension-system/_index.md

 For the `type` you can choose from the ones listed above or define a custom one.

-In addition, you can also pass optional `scopes` to further limit the usage of an extension.
-The extension system predefines some scopes which are then used in the default extension points (see section below).
-Those include:
+In addition, you can also pass optional `extensionPointIds` to further limit the usage of an extension.
+With the right click context menu and the batch actions being two different extension points, this could mean that a file action extension is only allowed in the context menu, but not in the batch actions.
-- `resource` - For extensions which are meant to work with a `file`, `folder` or `space` as data context.
-- `user` - For extensions which are meant to work with a `user` as data context.
-- `group` - For extensions which are meant to work with a `group` as data context.

-Similar to the extension types, you are always free to define and handle custom scopes within your own application.
-If you have the impression that an important scope is missing and would be beneficial for the platform, please reach out to us by opening a [GitHub issue](https://github.com/owncloud/web/issues/new/choose).

-{{< hint info >}}
-Scopes are meant to be defined in singular form, e.g. `resource` instead of `resources`, even when the data context holds multiple items.
-{{< /hint >}}
+You can find predefined extension point ids in the extension points section below.

 #### Extension Points

 There are standardized components and places where extensions are being used automatically.
-These are the ones that are currently provided:
+The following are the ones that are currently provided by the ownCloud Web runtime or the `files` app.

 1. Left Sidebar for Navigation
 2. Right Sidebar in any file(s) context